spinks/Nano-Minesweeper/README.md

 ### Gameplay

-Move cursor around, and then enter action (f to flag, anything else to reveal (ie. enter, r, ect.))
+Move cursor around, and then enter action ('f' to flag, anything else to reveal (ie. enter, 'r', ect.))
+At any point entering 'c' will cancel the current action.

 <img src="./Images/display.png" title="gameplay" width="328" height="344">